junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### draft notes

-> Michael/Lucifer get into Sam/Dean, things get dirty
->
-> with friends/family's help, Sam/Dean take back control, sacrifice/kill each other, explodes and kills Michael/Lucifer (in Heaven), purifies angels in Heaven, Heaven is saved, fallen souls/spirits are retrieved by angels restart working; friends/family's ghost reunite in Heaven, Cas is left alone in the bunker
+> sacrifice/kill each other, explodes and kills Michael/Lucifer (in Heaven), purifies angels in Heaven, Heaven is saved, fallen souls/spirits are retrieved by angels restart working; friends/family's ghost reunite in Heaven, Cas is left alone in the bunker
 >
 > Cas think they're dead (which is true), go to Heaven/Vail to find them, try to save them again, find in a setting like HP King's Cross (rewrite as Dean's memory), let them decide if they want back
 >